 It is perhaps too easy to forget how many times this has happened.
-The horrific mass murder at a movie theater in Colorado last July, another at a Sikh temple in Wisconsin in August, another at a manufacturer in Minneapolis in September—and then the unthinkable nightmare at a Connecticut elementary school in December—are the latest in an epidemic of such gun violence over the last three decades.
-Since 1982, there have been at least 62 mass shootings* across the country, with the killings unfolding in 30 states from Massachusetts to Hawaii.
-Twenty-five of these mass shootings have occurred since 2006, and seven of them took place in 2012.
-We've mapped them below, including details on the shooters' identities, the types of weapons they used, and the number of victims they injured and killed.
+The gun massacre at a movie theater in Aurora, Colorado, in July 2012, another at a Sikh temple in Wisconsin that August, another at a manufacturer in Minneapolis that September—and then the unthinkable nightmare at a Connecticut elementary school that December—were some of the latest in an epidemic of such gun violence over the past three-plus decades.
+Since 1982, there have been at least 145 public mass shootings across the country, with the killings unfolding in 37 states, from Massachusetts to Hawaii.
+They are occurring more often: An analysis of this database by researchers at Harvard University, further corroborated by a separate study from the FBI, determined that mass shootings have tripled in frequency in recent years.

 Here are two charts detailing the killers’ weapons:

 This guide was first published on July 20, 2012.
 Since then, we’ve updated and expanded it numerous times with additional research and reporting.
 The analysis and charts above cover the data through 2012 (comprising 62 cases); additional data and analysis on the shooters’ weapons are in this story.
 Information on additional mass shootings from 2013-2023 is included in our full data set here.
 For much more of our reporting on mass shootings, gun violence, and gun laws, see our special investigations: America Under the Gun and The True Cost of Gun Violence.